 2 Timothy 3:14 – 4:5

-Paul’s letter: From this dungeon Paul writes his last letter to Timothy in which he appoints him as his successor and instructs him about how to combat the false teachers and their influence in the region around Ephesus.
+Paul’s letter: From this dungeon, Paul writes his last letter to Timothy in which he appoints him as his successor and instructs him about how to combat the false teachers and their influence in the region around Ephesus.
 Paul begins by affirming Timothy’s genuine faith and exhorting him to stand and suffer for the gospel (1:3-12).
-He exhorts Timothy to be a strong leader focussed on the gospel ministry and to rise to the challenge of ministry by being disciplined, faithful and hard working in the conscious realisation of the call both to guard and teach the gospel in the face of opposition (2:1-13).
+He exhorts Timothy to be a strong leader focused on the gospel ministry and to rise to the challenge of ministry by being disciplined, faithful and hard working in the conscious realisation of the call both to guard and teach the gospel in the face of opposition (2:1-13).
 Paul explains how to maintain a faithful teaching ministry in the face of those who oppose the truth of the gospel by propagating popular heresy (2:14-26).
-In 3:1-9 Paul describes a world that loves evil and choses deception.
-Paul then brings his argument to a crescendo by describing his own sufferings for the gospel, (in contrast to the lives and ministries of the false teachers), affirming the authority of scripture, and giving a final summary charge to ‘Preach the Word’ (3:10-4:5).
-The letter closes with details of Paul’s missionary team, and Paul’s faith in the face of his forthcoming death, (4:6-22).
+In 3:1-9, Paul describes a world that loves evil and choses deception.
+Paul then brings his argument to a crescendo by describing his own sufferings for the gospel (in contrast to the lives and ministries of the false teachers), affirming the authority of Scripture, and giving a final summary charge to ‘preach the word’ (3:10-4:5).
+The letter closes with details of Paul’s missionary team, and Paul’s faith in the face of his forthcoming death (4:6-22).

 Question 1 -